-Relevant to substance use, AzCRH faculty, staff, and students recognize opioid misuse continues to be a public health priority and fatal overdoses remain high.
-Research tells us dissimilarities and disparities in opioid misuse deaths, diagnoses, and treatments exist among people in rural areas, people of color, people with HIV, women, and people with disabilities.
+Relevant to substance use, AzCRH faculty, staff, and students recognize opioid misuse continues to be a public health priority.
+Arizona documented a 33.6% increase in the number of people who died from a fatal overdose between 2019 and 2020.
+This is higher than three of our five neighboring states.
+Research tells us dissimilarities and disparities in opioid deaths, and treatment exist among people in rural areas2, people of color2, people with HIV3, women4, and people with disabilities5.
 For example, between 2004 and 2013 the proportion of babies born with neonatal abstinence syndrome (NAS) increased from 12.9% to 21.2% among births in rural parts of the country.
+These issues are alarming since there are safe and effective prevention, harm reduction, treatment and recovery services to support individuals and families.
+Continued coordinated efforts to identify and refer patients to services and support are necessary.

 AzCRH personnel, in collaboration with federal, state, and local entities, develop resources, training, and programs.
-We aim to support individuals, families, providers, and communities to address substance use, misuse, and addiction (https://crh.arizona.edu/).
+We aim to support individuals, families, providers, and communities to address substance use, misuse, and addiction using evidence based solutions. (https://crh.arizona.edu/).